Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 > You can also run Medusa using `medusa fuzz` from the root of your project directory

+After killing the fuzzing run after a few minutes (using the _cancel_ button from the Recon Cockpit or `ctrl + c` from the CLI), you'll be ready to analyze the results.

+## Understanding Fuzzer Output

-We can see from the output logs from running Medusa that its entrypoint into our created test scaffolding is the `CryticTester` contract:
+From the output logs from Medusa we can see that its entrypoint into our created test scaffolding is the `CryticTester` contract:

 ```bash
 ⇾ [PASSED] Assertion Test: CryticTester.add_new_asset(uint8)